idilahmedd/resume/idilAhmedResume.md

 ### Software Development Projects

 **[Kause - Full Stack Web App](https://kause.herokuapp.com/)**
 Turned design specs from a UX Designer's prototype into a fully responsive UI with Facebook OAuth and GraphQL.
-Kause is an app for the Activist in each of us, it’s a social platform where users can create, upload and share events for a cause.
+Kause is an app for the Activist in each of us, it’s a social platform where users can create,upload and share events for a cause.
 Designed the database schema to include external Facebook login, used Facebook graphQL to retrieve user info from Facebook.
 Learned and implemented Bulma styling across entire application.
 Tech used:  **React, Facebook OAuth, GraphQL, Bulma, Express, Axios, MongoDB, Mongoose, Node**

 **[KidConnect - Full Stack Web App](https://calm-lake-78124.herokuapp.com/)**